Large Dogs are Part of Everyday Life

 Overcoming Your Animal Phobia with Holistic Therapy

-At Creature Courage, we use a unique combination of education, controlled exposure therapy, and anxiety management techniques to help individuals conquer cynophobia and other animal phobia.
+At Creature Courage, we can help you put all these tips into practice and learn how to approach and interact with large dogs safely and calmly.
+We use a unique combination of education, controlled exposure therapy, and anxiety management techniques to help individuals conquer cynophobia and other animal phobia.
 Our approach includes:

 - Understanding the Root Cause – Identifying personal fears and reframing perspectives.